-When your business is struggling, you may be tempted to find the quickest and easiest way to get cash.
+When your business is struggling, you may be tempted to find the quickest and easiest way to get working capital.
 But beware of financing options that sound too good to be true.

-Merchant cash advances are one example of an option that business owners may turn to when they’re to get out of financial trouble.
-But are they a scam?
+Merchant cash advances (MCAs) are one example of an option that business owners may turn to when they’re to get out of financial trouble.
+But are merchant cash advances a scam?
 Understanding what a merchant cash advance is, how it works, and how they’re repaid can help you understand why this route may be more harmful than helpful to your business.

 What is a merchant cash advance?